 - Spectral coordinate (e.g. wavelength), central and bin min and max

 - Time coordinate, convertible to MJD UTC

 - Flux value, with upper and lower statistical (uncorrelated) errors

 - Quality mask

 - Spectral resolution

 and will have the following associated metadata:

-- Data collection and Dataset ID

 - Instrument and filter ID

 - Exposure time in seconds

 - Position of aperture center, given as J2000 ICRS degrees.

-- Aperture in degrees
+- Aperture in arcseconds

-- Systematic (correlated) error - Bibcode
+- Systematic (correlated) error